License Plates & Placards in Connecticut

 Most vehicles must have 2 license plates; a plate for the front and a plate for the back.
 Vehicles such as motorcycles and trailers are issued a plate for the rear only.

 Registration stickers have not been required on CT tags since 2010.

 In addition to the standard Connecticut license plate, the CT DMV issues:

 When you buy a vehicle from a dealer, you will usually get a temporary tag so that you can use your vehicle while waiting for your permanent plates to arrive.
-The temporary tag is valid for 60 days.

 The CT DMV may also issue you a temporary registration if you need a safety inspection or emissions test to register your vehicle.

 Temporary registration is available in person at a CT DMV office.
 The fee is $21 per 10 days for most vehicle types.